-Seal air leaks around doors with weatherstripping.
-It comes in a variety of forms.
-Use felt and foam strips to fill gaps around doors.
-Attach metal door sweeps to the lower edge of a door.
-Michigan State University’s Extension Service reviews weatherstripping alternatives and rates them.
-If you have weatherstripping now, check it for cracks and brittleness.
-It may need replacing.
+Seal air leaks around doors by installing weatherstripping.
+It comes in a variety of forms, including felt and foam.
+Attach door sweeps to the bottom edge of a door.
+Energy.gov’s weatherstripping guide explains how to choose and apply products.

 14. String a clothesline

 For your next tour, wait until immediately after a heavy rain.
-Walk around again, this time to find and fix any areas that are channeling water toward your home or that trap it at the foundation.
+Look for and fix any areas of lawn or garden that are channeling water toward your home or that trap it at the foundation.
 Fixing these areas may be as easy as grabbing a shovel and reshaping the ground a bit.
 Or, you may need to invest in landscaping repairs or new drainage.